General meaning

 ⌄

 Terraces, public gardens, lounges, cafes, cultural spaces, event venues, associative networks, or community platforms are typical of this combination.
-Bouquet adds a touch of charm: these are the flowered corners, the well-kept places, the spots where one feels warmly welcomed.
-Garden circulates people, ideas, and opportunities.
+The Bouquet adds a touch of charm: these are the flowered corners, the well-kept places, the spots where one feels warmly welcomed.
+The Garden circulates people, ideas, and opportunities.
 Together, they speak of spaces where one comes as much for the pleasure of the moment as for human contact.

 Personality